 One of the most treasured and rare colors in the plant world is blue.
 Indigo was so valued that in the United States that Colonists used it as a trade crop.

-Once you have mastered blue dyes, you can try your hand at all of the other colors also created from natural plant materials.Continue to 2 of 10 below.
+Once you have mastered blue dyes, you will want to try your hand at all of the other colors that can be created from natural plant materials.Continue to 2 of 10 below.

 02 of 10